viktorov616/ChordsChallenges/README.md

 [Demo](https://viktorov616.github.io/ChordsChallenges/)

-Application supports 2 types of challenges:
+Application provides 2 types of challenges:
 * Single (playing one chord at a time);
 * Progression (playing group of chords).